John-Malcolm-Design/GP_Assignment/README.md

 **Retro street fighter game.
 Node, Express, Socket.IO & HTML5 Canvas**

-All graphics are made by myself beside the active game background image and the Fistycuffs McGee image.
+All graphics are made by myself excepts for the active game background and the Fistycuffs McGee image.

 PSD's for game and character design can be downloaded here: https://drive.google.com/folderview?id=0B5Ll8cw07fgmbVlMN2dhZWRTOXc&usp=sharing